Baloo: Mowgli: Legend of the Jungle (2018 film)

 In the 2018 live-action film Mowgli: Legend of the Jungle, Baloo was voiced and motion-captured by Andy Serkis who also served as the film's director.
 Like his book counterpart, Baloo serves as Mowgli's primary teacher.
 Serkis has also described this incarnation of Baloo as almost being akin to a drill sergeant who pushes Mowgli to understand the rules of the jungle.
-When teaching Mowgli, he often advised him not to interact with the Bandar-log.
-When Mowgli was attacked near the finish line by Bagheera during the rite of passage, Baloo called him off before it went too far.
-Though Mowgli stated that Bagheera cut him off, Baloo did advise Mowgli not to let his guard down; meaning he had still failed.
-After Mowgli left upset, Baloo furiously scolded Bagheera for being too aggressive and cutting into the test; eventually leading Bagheera to reveal he failed Mowgli on purpose so that he would go to the man village to be safe from Shere Khan.
-Baloo, feeling that Bagheera betrayed Mowgli and caused him to fail in being a teacher to him, got into a physical altercation with the panther; stating that Bagheera was not the only one to care about Mowgli and showing underneath the gruff exterior, the bear did care.
-Both of them stopped their fighting however when Bhoot, Mowgli's albino wolf cub friend, informed them that the Bandar-log had made off with Mowgli.
-The two of them managed to rescue Mowgli from the Bandar-log, Shere Khan, and Tabaqui with the help of Kaa.
-When Akela ordered Mowgli to leave the lair after he used fire to drive off Shere Khan and Tabaqui, Baloo was saddened to see him go.
-In the climax of the film, Baloo is among the animals that witness Mowgli's duel with Shere Khan outside the man village which ended with the death of Shere Khan.
+When teaching Mowgli, he often advises him not to interact with the Bandar-log.
+When Mowgli is attacked near the finish line by Bagheera during the rite of passage, Baloo calls him off before it goes too far.
+Though Mowgli says that Bagheera cut him off, Baloo advises Mowgli not to let his guard down, meaning he had still failed.
+After Mowgli leaves upset, Baloo furiously scolds Bagheera for being too aggressive and cutting into the test; Bagheera revealed that he failed Mowgli on purpose so that he would go to the man village to be safe from Shere Khan.
+Baloo, feeling that Bagheera betrayed Mowgli and caused him to fail in being a teacher to him, gets into a physical altercation with the panther, saying that Bagheera was not the only one to care about Mowgli and showing underneath the gruff exterior, the bear did care.
+Both stop their fighting however when Bhoot, Mowgli's albino wolf cub friend, informs them that the Bandar-log had made off with Mowgli.
+The two of them manage to rescue Mowgli from the Bandar-log, Shere Khan, and Tabaqui with the help of Kaa.
+When Akela orders Mowgli to leave the lair after he used fire to drive off Shere Khan and Tabaqui, Baloo is saddened to see him go.
+In the climax of the film, Baloo is among the animals that witness Mowgli's duel with Shere Khan outside the man village which ends with the death of Shere Khan.